Modified Korteweg-de Vries equation: modulated elliptic wave and a train of asymptotic solitons: Introduction

-It worth to mention that the point $\i d=\i f(\xi)$ is an analogue of a branch point of an Whitham zone, $\tau$ -- is the $b$ -- period of the corresponding Riemannian surface, $B_g$ -- is the $b$ -- period of a Abelian integral of the second kind, and $\Delta$ -- is an integral on a Riemannian surface.
+It is worth to mention that the point $\i d=\i f(\xi)$ ($0<d<c$) is an analogue of a branch point of the Whitham zone which lies on the imaginary axis, $\tau$ is the $b$ -- period of the corresponding Riemann surface associated with the function $\sqrt{(k^2+c^2)(k^2+d^2)}$, the function $B(\xi)$ is the $b$ -- period of an Abelian integral of the second kind, and $\Delta(\xi)$ is an integral over the Riemann surface.
+All these ingredients are defined below in (\ref{dmu1}) -- (\ref{Delta}).
+It is easy to verify that the Riemann theta function is ill-conditioned if $d=f(\xi)$ tends to $c$ or $0$.
+Therefore we cannot be sure that $ q_{ell}(x,t)$ gives the right asymptotics in a right semi-neighborhood of the trailing edge $x=-6c^2t$ and in a left semi-neighborhood of the leading edge $x=4c^2t$.

-Here $\varepsilon$ is arbitrarily small positive number.
-It was introduced for a technical reasons.
-The question is if it just a technical restriction or more significant limitation, and there must be another formula in the domain $(4c^2-\varepsilon)t<x\leq x$.

-Notice that the explicit formula, which determines $q_{el}(x,t)$, is valid up to the leading and trailing edge, i.e. in the domain $-6c^2t<x<4c^2t$.
-This suggests to study the behavior of $q_{el}(x,t)$ in the neighborhood of the leading edge $x=4c^2t$ and to compare the result with one obtained in \cite{KK1989}.

-In this paper the long-time asymptotic behavior of this modulated elliptic wave $q_{el}(x,t)$ is studied in the small neighborhood of the leading edge $4c^2t-const \log t<x\leq4c^2t$.
-The main result of this paper is: \begin{teor}{ } Let $N\geq1$ be any integer number, $\varepsilon>0$ is a fixed small number.
-Then as $t\rightarrow\infty$\textbf{\\A} uniformly for $t$ and $x$ such that the following is true: